Joaquin-Garay/joaquin-garay.github.io/_posts/2024-01-04-interest-rate-derivatives.md

 An Overnight indexed swap is simply an fixed-for-floating swap where the floating rate is some overnight index.
 OISs play an important role in determining the risk-free rates which are needed for valuing derivatives.
 Overnight reference rates are considered to be better proxies for risk-free rates than Treasury rates.

-When first entered into, OISs (an any swap in general) should have value of zero, i.e. the present value of the cash flows of the fixed leg should be equal to the present value of the cash flows of the floating leg.
+When first entered into, OISs (and any swap in general) should have value of zero, i.e. the present value of the cash flows of the fixed leg should be equal to the present value of the cash flows of the floating leg.
 This means there's a unique fixed rate that makes this happend, often called *fair rate* or *OIS rate* in this case.
-We can observe OIS rates of a range of swap maturities in the market (Bid and aks
+We can observe OIS rates of a range of swap maturities in the market.
+OIS rates with maturities until one year, provide directly the risk-free zero rate that are equivalent to the underlying overnight rates.
+Greater maturities have two or more coupons and another process is needed to calculate the zero rates, called *Yield curve bootstrapping* discussed below.

 ![Swap Bloomberg Book](assets/SwapBook.png)